Derivative contracts: relevant contracts: loan relationships with embedded derivatives

 Derivatives embedded in loan relationships

 A company may, in accordance with GAAP, treat a creditor or debtor loan relationship as being divided between a host contract, which is a debt instrument, and one or more derivative financial instruments or equity instruments.
-The legislation uses the term ‘embedded derivative’ to cover both a derivative financial instrument, or an equity instrument.
+The legislation uses the term ‘embedded derivative’ to cover either an embedded derivative financial instrument, or a compound financial instrument that contains an equity component.

 Under CTA09/S415, the host contract is treated as being itself a loan relationship (see CFM37660).
-CTA09/S585 provides the derivative contract counterpart to S415.
-Each embedded derivative is treated, for the purposes of CTA09/Part 7, as a relevant contract - which may be an option, future or contract for differences, depending on its terms.
+S585 provides the derivative contract counterpart to S415.
+Each embedded derivative is treated, for the purposes of CTA09/PT7, as a relevant contract - which may be an option, future or contract for differences, depending on its terms.

 It is still necessary to apply the CTA09/S579 ‘accounting test’ to decide whether these embedded derivatives qualify as derivative contracts.
 In particular, an equity instrument (such as the equity component of a ‘standard’ convertible bond issued by the company) will not be accounted for as a derivative, and will therefore not meet the CTA09/S579(1)(a) condition.